 Hooyo (mother in Somali) has two distinctive etymological roots.
 The first one is ‘hoy’ which stands for home.
 A building, a room, or a house without people is nothing but an empty physical shell.
 Like a body without a soul; it’s a spiritless abode.
-Only when people inhabit it is a haven of harmony established.
-A haven of love, care, and honour is that truly shapes it into a home.
+Only when people inhabit it, is a haven of harmony established.
+A haven of love, care, and honour that truly shapes it into a home.
 Hoy (home) is a dwelling that’s inhabited, sheltering the occupants from all kinds of elements.
 Without the people, it can never be called a hoy.
 In the same manner, it’s the love and joy and presence of hooyo that make any place or any house turn into a home.
 In short, hooyo symbolises and embodies the proverbial concept of “home sweet home”.

 The second one is

 the root word ‘hoo’.
 Now, hoo has a sundry of meanings, with the